byterubpay/byterub-site/_posts/2019-01-05-logs-for-the-Community-meeting-held-on-2019-01-05.md

 **\<oneiric\_>** o/
 **\<sgp\_>** This is some reserved time to collect community feedback regarding recent Kovri developments and to help the community get a better understanding
 **\<el00ruobuob\_[m]>** I aprove anonimal blindly, but have not contributed to the FFS.
 If he believe Sekreta is a better way to go, let's do it
-**\<endogenic>** el00ruobuob\_[m]: part of the problem is that simply having kovri doesn't mean we can't have sekreta - i mean we're right at the finish line with the API - why can't we just finish the API? we're already building a transport-agnostic way to do networking in monero
+**\<endogenic>** el00ruobuob\_[m]: part of the problem is that simply having kovri doesn't mean we can't have sekreta - i mean we're right at the finish line with the API - why can't we just finish the API? we're already building a transport-agnostic way to do networking in byterub
 **\<endogenic>** that makes it all the easier to switch out in the future
 **\<endogenic>** so it's not like we wouldn't adopt a better solution in the future
 **\<endogenic>** i personally find it troubling that the API being finished was promised and then it was just abandoned